medic/cht-tech-radar-implementers/Readme.md

 ## Deployment to GitHub Pages
 At the moment, the automatic deployment to GitHub Pages via GitHub Actions upon merge to the `main` branch doesn't work.
-We are trying to find a solutions this problem via [this ticket](https://github.com/medic/cht-tech-radar-contributors/issues/3).
+We are trying to find a solution to this problem via [this ticket](https://github.com/medic/cht-tech-radar-contributors/issues/3).

 Until the automatic deployment is solved, please follow the steps below to deploy the latest changes to GitHub Pages.